jadekam16/DAQ-Technical-Assessment/brainstorming.md

 }
 ```

-5. For all components that wanna use it, just use useData() to extract info out e.g. `const { layouts, layoutKey, saveLayout, temperatureData } = useData()`
+6. For all components that wanna use it, just use useData() to extract info out e.g. `const { layouts, layoutKey, saveLayout, temperatureData } = useData()`

 and that's it!

+Would def be open to any feedback / better ways I could have done this!
+Thanks for reading :D

 ## Cloud
 N/A